morganlowderman/Gross-Quantity-Change/README.md

 and loaddate = '2022-02-08'
 and source = 'AGR'
-and exceptionkey like 'AGRCONTGAV%' and (positionlocation = 'flat' and positionsublocation = 'priced basis' and tradedate = loaddate and unsettledquantity = 0) and (positionlocation = 'spot contracts' and unsettledquantity = 0 and tradedate = loaddate)
+and exceptionkey like 'AGRCONTGAV%' and not (positionlocation = 'flat' and positionsublocation = 'priced basis' and tradedate = loaddate and unsettledquantity = 0) and not (positionlocation = 'spot contracts' and unsettledquantity = 0 and tradedate = loaddate)